hannesmann/cloud-native-app-simulator-wiki/Application-Generator.md

 ## Overall Application Taxonomy

-A service name, clusters and endpoints are required.
+At least one cluster and endpoint is required.
 Other sections are optional and will be set to their default values if omitted.

 ```json
 {